Photographs and Videos: Admissibility, and Proof Invoking Presumptions and ‘Silent Witness’ Theory

 • ‘350.
 The respondents have not disputed that the video clippings filed by the petitioners relate to the occurrence.
 Even though video clippings filed by the petitioners do not have the running time, we have watched the videos and looked into the photos as corroborative piece of evidence’.”

 In Jagjit Singh v.
-State of Haryana, (2006) 11 SCC 1, the conclusion of the Speaker on CDs received from TV News channels, that ‘there is no room for doubting the authenticity and accuracy of the electronic evidence produced by the petitioner’, was accepted by the Apex Court holding as under:
+State of Haryana, (2006) 11 SCC 1, the conclusion of the Speaker on CDs received from TV News Channels, that ‘there is no room for doubting the authenticity and accuracy of the electronic evidence produced by the petitioner’, was accepted by the Apex Court, holding as under:

 • “The petitioners despite grant of opportunity had declined to watch the recorded interview.
 It is one thing to watch the interview, point out in what manner the recording was not genuine but instead of availing of that opportunity, the petitioners preferred to adopt the course of vague denial.”